rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: RPC username and password is optional, if you're using a public node you don't need to add authorization configs.

-> NOTE: You can add multiple rpc instances to the doge configuration.
-The watcher will balance the load between all instances.
+> NOTE: You can add multiple RPC instances to the Doge configuration.
+The watcher will automatically balance the load across all instances.
+(For example, if you're using a GetBlock.io RPC node, you should add at least one additional RPC connection to avoid hitting rate limits.)

 2. **Initial Block Height:** Define the starting block height for observing and reporting events.
 We recommend using the latest Doge block: